THREELabs/THREELabs-Stock-Research-Tools/README.md

 # Stock Analysis Tool (buy-low-sell-high-CMD)

-This Python application is a comprehensive Stock Analysis Tool designed to help investors identify promising stock opportunities and analyze individual stocks.
+This Python application is a comprehensive Stock (and Crypto) Analysis Tool designed to help investors identify promising stock opportunities and analyze individual stocks.
 It provides both single stock analysis and a feature to search for potentially undervalued stocks based on technical indicators.

 ## Features